Rachael Ray ‘Safe’ After Major Fire Rips Through Her New York Home

 The above photos posted by WNYT’s Saratoga-North Country News Chief Mark Mulholland to Twitter showed two images of the fire, where thick black smoke was seen as it rose high into the air above the flames, which appeared to engulf the home.

-Fans of the celebrity chef have enjoyed a closer look at the stunning residence over the past several months as Rachael shot segments for both her television show and Instagram from its expansive kitchen, where she helped her fans manage their meals through pantry items they may have already had in their homes.
+Fans of the celebrity chef have enjoyed a closer look at the stunning residence over the past several months as Rachael shot segments for both her television show and Instagram from her expansive kitchen.
+She’s been helping her fans manage their meals using pantry items they may have already had in their homes.

-Rachael and John had reportedly just shared their first outing with friends since the pandemic began hours before the tragic event occurred, The family enjoyed a day of golf and Rachael documented the food she prepared on her Instagram page earlier in the day including a delicious-looking charcuterie box that contained several different types of meats and cheeses.
+Rachael and John had reportedly just shared their first outing with friends since the pandemic began hours before the tragic event occurred.
+The family enjoyed a day of golf and Rachael documented the food she prepared on her Instagram page earlier in the day, including a delicious-looking charcuterie box that contained several different types of meats and cheeses.

-Rachael revealed she found what she called her “cabin in the woods” twenty-five years ago.
-She revealed in her latest book Rachael Ray 50: Memories and Meals From A Sweet and Savory Life that she rented the house to own for many years until it was fully paid off.
-Only ten miles from where she grew up in Lake George, the property spanned 3 1/2 acres.
+Rachael revealed she found what she called her “cabin in the woods” 25 years ago.
+She revealed in her latest book, Rachael Ray 50: Memories and Meals From a Sweet and Savory Life, that she rented the house for many years until it was fully paid off.
+Only 10 miles from where she grew up in Lake George, the property spanned 3 1/2 acres.
 She and her husband would go on to purchase 199 more acres and together worked with designers to build what she called a “bigger cabin” in the woods that sat across from the first.
 She explained the cabin was framed with old beams from fallen barns and the design of the home was based on her own drawings of how she envisioned each room to look.